 Morecambe Bay and the Lakeland Fells

-Looking north over the majestic bay to Grange -over-Sands with the Lakeland District in the distance.
+Looking north over the majestic bay to Grange -over-Sands with the Lake District in the distance.

 For those with a trained eye, it is easy to pick out Scafell Pike, England’s highest mountain, Striding Edge on Helvellyn, and the distinctive Old Man of Coniston